Real-Time Dam Levels

 Future Outlook & Monitoring

-Looking ahead, the trajectory of Mardi's water levels will depend heavily on upcoming seasonal rainfall patterns.
+The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Mardi is absolutely essential.

 Location Map